rekab/py-airvision-nvr/README.md

 ## Version

 Still messy.
-Hacked up one Saturday afternoon that I hope someone finds useful.
+Hacked up one Saturday afternoon and I hope someone finds it useful.